zylai/faa-airmen-database-birthday/README.md

   - This is where things get dangerous as anyone can submit a request for a pilot's [airman certification records](https://www.faa.gov/licenses_certificates/airmen_certification/copy_of_certification_records/) (which includes things such as testing records, accidents, enforcement, etc.) as long as they have the pilot's name, DOB, and certificate number
 - This design flaw does not affect the city and state fields since the FAA allows an airman to opt out of making their address publicly visible
   - In that case, the database returns no results even if your query is correct
-- There is also a bug in the FAA's database where 01/01/1900 matches everyone

 ### Roadmap